ethersphere/swarm/swarm/docs/sw^3/storage.rst

 As we go along, these names will reveal their secondary meanings.

 Security begins at home and so the first step in securing data begins with the owner; this is the topic of the following section.
 Then in section :ref:`sec:swear` we describe how the owner hands over custody of their data to registered nodes in the swarm subject to an insurance contract.
-Finally, in section :ref:`sec:swindle:`, we turn to how such insurance is enforced by the ethereum smart contract based litigation system (SWINDLE).
+Finally, in section :ref:`sec:swindle`, we turn to how such insurance is enforced by the ethereum smart contract based litigation system (SWINDLE).

 Owner-side handling of storage redundancy
 ==============================================================================